fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 Exercises
 =========

-In this chapter we have covered some of the most important concepts in Machine Learning.
-In the next chapters we will dive deeper and write more code, but before we do, make sure you know how to answer the following questions:
+In this lab we have covered some of the most important concepts in Machine Learning.
+In the next labs we will dive deeper and write more code, but before we do, make sure you know how to answer the following questions: